Skip to content

 How to Handle Your Bike on A Line Bus

-Before boarding the bus with your bike, ensure that you’re using conventional single-seat two-wheeled bikes.
+Before boarding the bus with your bike, ensure that you’re using conventional single-seat, two-wheeled bikes.
 It’s also crucial to note that folding bikes are welcome on the bus but must be folded and fit underneath the seat.
 You must adhere to some guidelines when bringing bikes onto Rapid Ride A Line Bus Metro.
-First, there are size and weight limits for bikes; max wheel size is 16″ to 29″ diameter, max wheelbase is 46″, max tire width is 3″, and the maximum weight is 55 lbs per bike, including accessories.
+First, bikes have size and weight limits; the max wheel size is 16″ to 29″ in diameter, the max wheelbase is 46″, the max tire width is 3″, and the maximum weight is 55 lbs per bike, including accessories.

-Moreover, all attachments over the front wheel that prevent the support arm from securely attaching to the bicycle are not allowed.
-Additionally, accessories and attachments should not obstruct the headlights or turn signals or block a driver’s vision while driving.
-For example, most types of child seats or baskets created from milk containers would not be permissible.
+Moreover, all attachments over the front wheel that prevent the support arm from securely attaching to the bicycle are prohibited.
+Additionally, accessories and attachments should not obstruct the headlights or turn signals, or block a driver’s vision while driving.
+For example, most child seats or baskets created from milk containers would not be permissible.

-At each station, riders with bicycles who want to board should wait for drivers to signal whether there’s enough room available on each bus for their bikes.
-The operator will raise or lower a lever near the bike rack that indicates whether space is available or not.
+At each station, riders with bicycles who want to board should wait for drivers to signal whether there’s enough room on each bus for their bikes.
+The operator will raise or lower a lever near the bike rack, indicating available space.

-Imagine bringing your bike onto a Rapid Ride A Line Bus Metro during rush hour only to find out that there’s no available space for your bike.
-Instead of waiting for another bus with available bike racks, consider asking for help from other riders already on the bus to help free space by rearranging their bikes or providing evacuation instructions with the operators’ consent.
+Imagine bringing your bike onto a Rapid Ride A Line Bus Metro during rush hour only to find out there’s no space available.
+Instead of waiting for another bus with available bike racks, consider asking other riders already on the bus to free up space by rearranging their bikes or providing evacuation instructions with the operators’ consent.

 Maneuvering Strategies for Bus Entry and Exit